stevenwalton/Geant4Tutorials/tutorial3/README.md

-# Tutorial 3: Making something happen (INCOMPLETE)
+# Tutorial 3: Counting dose through a flux field

 So running the last tutorial you will see that we just have a Geantino passing through the box.
 Now we want to use a different particle and get some interactions